Celarity Blog • Updated Apr 21, 2023

 - An overall decrease in employee satisfaction, work quality, and customer service

-And, if you don’t already have a Headcount Planning Strategy, consider creating one, so you can not only show how you can maximize efficiency but also help justify your need for hiring when necessary.
+If you don’t already have a Headcount Planning Strategy, consider creating one, so you can show how you can maximize efficiency and help justify your need for hiring when necessary.

 Step 4: Show your current state and the consequences of not hiring